Search for Axion(-like) Particles in Heavy-Ion Collisions: Search for axion(-like) particles in heavy-ion collisions

-There are two additional effects should be taken into account in the $R_{\rm AA}^{\gamma}$ determination.
-The first one is the conversion probability of photon to axion(-like) particles, and the second one is the axion(-like) paricles produced in $A$+$A$ collisions then converting to photon.
-However, the production cross section for axion(-like) particles is also expected to be extremely small, so the second term can be ignored.
-The modified $R_{\rm AA}^{\gamma\prime}$ should be rewritten as
+The prompt photon production is expected to be not affected by the QGP medium since photon doesn't carry any color charge and there are two additional effects should be taken into account in the $R_{\rm AA}^{\gamma}$ determination.
+The first one is the conversion probability of photon to axion(-like) particles, and the second one is the axion(-like) particles produced in $A$+$A$ collisions then converting to photon.
+However, the production cross section for axion(-like) particles is also known to be extremely small, otherwise they have already been discovered in other experiments, so the second term can be ignored.
+The modified $R_{\rm AA}^{\gamma}$ should be rewritten as

+where $\frac{dN^{\phi}}{dX}$ is the production yields for axion(-like) particles in $A$+$A$ collisions and this can be ignored due to the small production cross section as mentioned before.
+On the other hand, the electron-positron pair production from a single photon in a strong magnetic field might also contribute to the reduction of prompt photon yield~\cite{ep_prod}.
+This process is dependent on the angle of the photon to the magnetic field and it can be reduced by considering the prompt photon produced along the event plane of heavy-ion collisions.
+The precise accuracy of the prediction on this contribution, namely a few percent level, will help interpret the results.

-where $\sigma_{\phi}^{A+A}$ is the production cross section for axion(-like) particles in $A$+$A$ collisions.
-The direct photon production is expected to be not affected by the QGP medium since photon doesn't carry any color charge.
-It means that $R_{\rm AA}^{\gamma}$ should be unity.
-Therefore, the conversion probability of photon to axion(-like) particles can be determined by the precision of the measured $R_{\rm AA}^{\gamma\prime}$.
-In other words, the conversion probability of photon to axion(-like) particles equals to the probability of $R_{\rm AA}^{\gamma\prime}$ away from unity.
-It is worthwhile to mention that searching for axion(-like) particles in heavy-ion collisions only depends on $g^2$, unlike the traditional LSW experiments which depends on $g^4$, and it will provide us better probability to observe them.
+Finally, the conversion probability of photon to axion(-like) particles can be determined by the precision of the measured $R_{\rm AA}^{\gamma}$.
+In other words, the conversion probability of photon to axion(-like) particles equals to the probability of $R_{\rm AA}^{\gamma}$ away from unity, namely $R_{\rm AA}^{\gamma} < 1$.
+It is worthwhile to mention that this approach of searching for axion(-like) particles in heavy-ion collisions only depends on $g^2$, unlike the traditional LSW experiments which depends on $g^4$, so it will provide us higher probability to observe them.